CVE-2025-5959

 The vulnerability lies in a flaw that allowed returning to an earlier inactive stack while skipping a suspended one.
 For example:

-• While S1 is suspended, overwrite its stack contents
+S1is suspended, overwrite its stack contents - Later return to

 This gives full control over the execution stack.